kirklin/boot-mcp/README.md

 [![License][license-src]][license-href]
 [![javascript_code style][code-style-image]][code-style-url]

-A starter template for building Model Context Protocol (MCP) applications with TypeScript.
+A comprehensive starter template for building Model Context Protocol (MCP) applications with TypeScript.

 ## What is MCP?

 The Model Context Protocol (MCP) lets you build servers that expose data and functionality to LLM applications in a secure, standardized way.
 Think of it like a web API, but specifically designed for LLM interactions.
 MCP servers can:

-- Expose data through Resources (think of these sort of like GET endpoints; they are used to load information into the LLM's context)
+- Expose data through **Resources** (think of these sort of like GET endpoints; they are used to load information into the LLM's context)
-- Provide functionality through Tools (sort of like POST endpoints; they are used to execute code or otherwise produce a side effect)
+- Provide functionality through **Tools** (sort of like POST endpoints; they are used to execute code or otherwise produce a side effect)
-- Define interaction patterns through Prompts (reusable templates for LLM interactions)
+- Define interaction patterns through **Prompts** (reusable templates for LLM interactions)
+- Set boundaries with **Roots** (defining the operational scope for servers)
+- Enable agent behaviors with **Sampling** (allowing servers to request completions from LLMs)
+- Establish connections via **Transports** (communication mechanisms between clients and servers)

 ## Installation